 PEB Trust is a multi-employer trust tailor-made for public entities, allowing them to prefund Other Post- Employment Benefit (OPEB) liabilities.
-Our trust is easy to join, simple to maintain, flexible, low-cost, and compliant with all regulations.
+Our PEB Trust is easy to join, simple to maintain, flexible, and at a low cost.

 Investment authority for OPEB, and how it is obtained, often varies from state to state.
 Please contact PEBTrust@Hilltopsecurities.com for more information.